 What Is GER?

-GER, also called acid reflux, heartburn, and acid indigestion, occurs when acid from the stomach backs up into the esophagus.
-This causes a burning and tightening sensation in the chest and upper stomach area.
+Gastroesophageal reflux (GER) is also called acid reflux, acid indigestion, or heartburn.
+It occurs when acid from your stomach backs up into your esophagus.
+This causes a burning and tightening sensation in your chest and upper stomach area.

-The LES doesn’t remain closed like it should during periods of GER.
-This allows some acids to creep back up and can result in irritation and burning in the lining of the esophagus.
+During periods of GER, your LES doesn’t remain closed like it should.
+This allows stomach acid to creep back up into your esophagus.
+It can result in irritation and burning in the lining of your esophagus.

-GER is fairly common in infants who have not yet fully matured, as the LES muscle needs more time to develop.
+GER is fairly common in infants who haven’t yet fully matured, as their LES muscle needs more time to develop.
 This is why babies typically spit up and burp after eating.
 However, GER can become serious if it lasts beyond the one-year mark.
 This can indicate that your baby has GERD.

-GER or heartburn is also fairly common in adults, particularly after eating large meals, foods that are hard to digest, or foods that encourage the development of more stomach acids.
+GER or heartburn is also fairly common in adults.
+It’s especially common after eating large meals, foods that are hard to digest, or foods that increase stomach acids.
 These include fatty foods, spicy foods, and acidic fruits and juices.

 What Is GERD?

-Gastroesophageal reflux disease is an official disease diagnosed by a doctor.
-It’s similar to GER, in that the main symptom is heartburn or acid reflux.
-However, it’s a more serious condition that requires treatment to avoid additional health complications.
-In other words, GER is simply the experience of acid reflux, whereas GERD is a disease that includes acid reflux as a symptom.
+Gastroesophageal reflux disease (GERD) is an official disease diagnosed by your doctor.
+Its main symptoms of heartburn and acid reflux are similar to GER.
+However, it’s a more serious condition that requires treatment to avoid more health complications.

 - chest pain

-- regurgitation of partially digested food into the back of the throat
+- regurgitation of partially digested food into the back of your throat

 - trouble swallowing